Anatomiclab/GastroFLOW/README.md

 ![Image](Figure_QuPath.png)

-Open the QuPath(0.2.0-m8)[Link](https://qupath.github.io/) and its script editor by navigating to Automate -> Show script editor.
+Open the Software QuPath(0.2.0-m8)[Link](https://qupath.github.io/) and its script editor by navigating to Automate -> Show script editor.
 Load the script for image extraction located at `QuPath_Script\ImagesExport.groovy`.

 Modify Line 7 in the script to specify the path where the extracted images will be saved: